ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 {% endcodeblock %}

-Using the [laws of Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra#Laws) I've reduced the circuit to 9 gates and I don't see a way to minimize it further.
+Using the [laws of Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra#Laws) and the rules formulated above we've reduced the circuit to 9 gates (down from 42!).

 ## The Minimal Form

-Manual optimization is a tedious process and it might take you a very long time to arrive at the smallest possible circuit that represents a given S-Box or LUT.
+Whew, this has gotten long again, glad you're still reading!
+You will be delighted to hear that we actually managed to reduce `SBOX()` as far as possible.

-Finding the minimal form of a Boolean function is an NP-complete problem.
-That's doable manually for a tiny S-box that this blog post used as an example.
-It will not be as easy with a 6-to-4-bit S-box (DES) or even an 8-to-8-bit one (AES).
+Finding the *minimal form* of a Boolean function is an NP-complete problem.
+Manual optimization is tedious but doable for a tiny S-box such as the example used in this post.
+It will not be as easy for multiple 6-to-4-bit S-boxes (DES) or an 8-to-8-bit one (AES).

-There are better and easier ways to arrive at even smaller circuits, and deterministic ways to check whether we reached the minimal form.
-This post is long enough already, I will hopefully find the time to cover this in an upcoming post, in the not too distant future.
+There are simpler and faster algorithms you can use to build those circuits, and deterministic ways to check whether we reached the minimal form.
+I will hopefully find the time to cover these in an upcoming post, in the not too distant future.